gwijthoff/wythoff.net/content/writing.md

 ☞ [**_Gadgetry: A User's Guide to Technique in the Age of Tech_**](https://gadgetry.wythoff.net/) (in preparation)

-> Selected for workshcd opping at Object Lessons / NEH Institute on book publishing, and Center for American Literary Studies' First Book Institute
+> Selected for workshopping at Object Lessons / NEH Institute on book publishing, and Center for American Literary Studies' First Book Institute

 ☞ [**_The Perversity of Things: Hugo Gernsback on Media, Tinkering, and Scientifiction_**](https://www.upress.umn.edu/book-division/books/the-perversity-of-things)